Myth of the clean Wehrmacht: Crimes in Greece, Poland, the Soviet Union, and Yugoslavia

 German military brothels were set up throughout much of occupied Europe.
 In many cases in Eastern Europe, women and teenage girls were kidnapped from the streets during German military and police round-ups to be used as sex slaves.
+Yugoslavian women were reportedly placed into brothels, and a 1941 document from the Osijek archives discussing plans for multiple brothels in Osijek, as well as the required sanitation procedures, has also been found.
 The women were raped by up to 32 men per day at a nominal cost of three Reichsmarks.
-A Swiss Red Cross mission driver Franz Mawick wrote about what he saw in 1942: Uniformed Germans ... gaze fixedly at women and girls between the ages of 15 and 25.
+A Swiss Red Cross mission driver Franz Mawick wrote about what he saw in 1942: Uniformed Germans ... gaze fixedly at women and girls between the ages of 15 and 35.
 One of the soldiers pulls out a pocket flashlight and shines it on one of the women, straight into her eyes.
 The two women turn their pale faces to us, expressing weariness and resignation.
-The first one is about 30 years old.
+The first one is about 40 years old.
 'What is this old whore looking for around here?' – one of the three soldiers laughs.
 'Bread, sir' – asks the woman ...
 'A kick in the ass you get, not bread' – answers the soldier.
 The owner of the flashlight directs the light again on the faces and bodies of girls ...
-The youngest is maybe 15 years old ...
+The youngest is maybe 13 years old ...
 They open her coat and start groping her.
 'This one is ideal for bed' – he says.

-Author Ursula Schele estimates that up to ten million women in the Soviet Union may have been raped by the Wehrmacht, and one in ten might have become pregnant as a result.
-According to a study by Alex J. Kay and David Stahel, the majority of Wehrmacht soldiers deployed to the Soviet Union participated in committing war crimes.
+According to a study by Alex J. Kay and David Stahel, the majority of Wehrmacht soldiers deployed to the Soviet Union participated in war crimes, including massacres, rape, and looting.

+Wehrmacht soldiers committed widespread rapes against Soviet women on the Eastern Front.
+In some occupied localities, nearly all women were raped by German soldiers, and in several instances, entire military units participated in extreme acts of sexual violence.
+In early August 1941, the command of the German Ninth Army reported a significant increase in incidents of plundering and rape, even within the combat zone.

-Yugoslavia and Greece were jointly occupied by the Italians and the Germans.
+Yugoslavia and Greece were jointly occupied by the Italians and Germans.
 The Germans began persecuting the Jews immediately, but the Italians refused to co-operate.
-Wehrmacht officers tried to exert pressure on their Italian counterparts to stop the exodus of Jews from German-occupied areas; however, the Italians refused.
-General Alexander Löhr reacted with disgust describing the Italians as weak.
-He wrote an angry communique to Hitler saying the "implementation of the Croatian government's laws concerning Jews is being so undermined by Italian officials that in the coastal zone – particularly in Mostar, Dubrovnik and Crikvenika – numerous Jews are protected by the Italian military, and other Jews have been escorted across the border to Italian Dalmatia and Italy itself".
+Wehrmacht officers tried to pressure their Italian counterparts to stop the exodus of Jews from German-occupied areas; however, the Italians refused.
+General Alexander Löhr reacted with disgust, describing the Italians as weak.
+He wrote an angry communique to Hitler saying the "implementation of the Croatian government's laws concerning Jews is being so undermined by Italian officials that in the coastal zone – particularly in Mostar, Dubrovnik, and Crikvenika – numerous Jews are protected by the Italian military, and other Jews have been escorted across the border to Italian Dalmatia and Italy itself".